'Catastrophic' California oil spill kills fish, damages wetlands - Up News Info

 Oil production off California’s coast has declined sharply since its peak in the 1990s, in part due to the state’s strict environmental rules.
 Democratic Governor Gavin Newsom said he wants to end oil drilling in the state by 2045.

-Offshore drilling was restricted in the state after a devastating 1969 oil spill off the coast of Santa Barbara that dumped 80,000 barrels into the ocean.
-More recently another spill off Santa Barbara in 2015 sent as much as 2,400 barrels onto the shore and into the Pacific.
+Offshore drilling was restricted in the state after a devastating 1969 oil spill off Santa Barbara that dumped 80,000 barrels into the ocean.
+Another spill off Santa Barbara in 2015 sent as much as 2,400 barrels onto the shore and into the Pacific.

 Advertisement